SoftwareSystemsLaboratory/try-awesome-scala/README.md

 - Create a script named try-*whatever*.amm that uses `#!/usr/bin/env amm` as the shell and make it *executable*.
 - Use Ammonite's `Ivy` import syntax.
 You can see examples of this in any of the existing scripts.
 - Your *try* script may have any number of entry points but must be able to run as an executable with proper *parameterization*.
 This means there will be command-line arguments.
 Again, see other scripts for how to annotate your various entry points to include command-line arguments.
+- We strongly encourage contributions that respond to an *issue* where we are seeking first-time contributors.

 # Some thoughts on Scala style